 The EDC was also designed to counteract some complexities associated with data collection in low- and middle-income countries; Internet connectivity was through a client-server system where data capture client (ODK Collect) was an offline stand-alone instance separated from the database server (ODK Aggregate).
 Data were synchronized from client to server at a later point in time at the base STRATAA data office where connectivity was possible.
-This approach has also been recommended by others, and we did not experience any damage or theft of the tablets which led to data loss before data was synchronized to the database server.
+This approach has also been recommended by others^{32,33}, and we did not experience any damage or theft of the tablets which led to data loss before data was synchronized to the database server.
+Our approach ensured that the field workers could reach data offices daily, where internet connectivity was stable, to enable data uploads to server and this may not be a practicable scenario in some low-income countries.
 We adhered to a practice of disabling eCRF 'edit' options, post-interview, in order to maintain data integrity in the field.
 Validations within the ODK Collect prevented most errors.
 However, 0.4% duplicate household identities and 0.3% missing GPS points were uncovered in addition to other text and numeric errors.
 Following good data management practices34, our EDC also provided three backup strategies; scheduled data synchronization to (i) centralized repository, (ii) MySQL-defined databases, and (iii) scheduled incremental backup of MySQL-defined databases to external storage devices.

 The EDC delivered considerable capacity for automated report generation, scalability and adaptability.
 We were able to use SQL to pull seasonal data from MySQL-defined database, and automate summaries of demographics in order to monitor progress of field work, and collective and individual performance of field workers.
-SQL was preferred because of its simple but powerful syntax, and its wider use in handling complex queries to epidemiological datasets23,25,30,33.
+SQL was preferred because of its simple but powerful syntax, and its wider use in handling complex queries to epidemiological datasets^{23,25,30,33}.
 Since the STRATAA consortium continuously generates laboratory data, post-census, the EDC also allows scalability, pushing laboratory data from laboratory database systems to MySQL-defined databases while keeping the database structure homogeneous across sites.
+This will be useful for future analysis of EDC's accuracy using data generated from other STRATAA study components.
 The EDC could therefore not only be adopted by others collecting large data volumes requiring centralized data storage and automation of process, but also be tested by settings with little experience in conducting field-based research.
 The EDC is installed in three typhoid endemic settings and will be maintained by STRATAA consortium for adaptability of potential future studies.

-Costs estimates on the data capture systems across low- and middle-income settings account for different item inclusions.
+Costs estimates on the data capture systems across low- and middle-income settings account for different item inclusions^{7,29,35,36}.
 However, generally, our total variable cost of the EDC was minimal relative to most EDCs or paper-based data collection methods conducted in similar settings.
-For instance, our EDC's total variable cost is analogous to US\$13,883.00 incurred on a paper-based survey of neglected tropic diseases in Ethiopia.
-However, in northern Malawi, estimated total variable costs of an EDC (US\$14,477.46 [£11,427]) and paper-based system (US\$23,939.06 [£18,895]) are slightly and much higher than our

-EDC, respectively.
-Similarly, our total variable cost is relatively low compared to paper-based studies conducted in Bangladesh and Philippines (US\$45,000.00) on verbal autopsy, and in Kenya (US\$15,999.00) on influenza.
+For instance, our EDC's total variable cost is analogous to US\$13,883.00 incurred on a paper-based survey of neglected tropic diseases in Ethiopia7.
+However, in northern Malawi, estimated total variable costs of an EDC (US\$14,477.46 [£11,427]) and paper-based system (US\$23,939.06 [£18,895]) are slightly and much higher than our EDC, respectively29.
+Similarly, our total variable cost is relatively low compared to paper-based studies conducted in Bangladesh and Philippines (US\$45,000.00) on verbal autopsy35, and in Kenya (US\$15,999.00) on influenza36.
+Other related costs on human resources, transportation, internet connectivity and power supply are hard to estimate or vary widely, making it difficult to compare across settings.